edgio-docs/edgio-docs/guides/applications/v7/edge_functions/examples/optimizely_experimentation.md

 Optimizely is a popular experimentation platform that allows you to run A/B tests, multivariate tests, and personalization campaigns on your website.
 By integrating Optimizely with your {{ PRODUCT }} application, you can leverage the power of experimentation to optimize your user experience and drive better business outcomes.

-In this guide, we'll show you how to use {{ PRODUCT }} edge functions to integrate Optimizely experiments into your application.
-We'll create an edge function that intercepts incoming requests, checks for an Optimizely experiment cookie, and modifies the request to include the appropriate variation based on the experiment configuration.
+In this guide, we'll show you how to use {{ PRODUCT }} Edge Functions to integrate Optimizely experiments into your application.
+We'll create an edge function that intercepts incoming requests, checks for an Optimizely experiment cookie, and modifies the request based on the experiment configuration.

 <ExampleButtons
   title="Edge Experiments with Optimizely"